Last Modified: December 31, 2019

 WHAT INFORMATION DOES DFA COLLECT FROM YOU?

 We collect information through our Websites in several ways.
 Some of the information we collect is personal to you, primarily information that you provide to us (such as when you become a member or register to receive a communication from us).
+“Personal Information” means any information that identifies or is capable of identifying you or your household.
 Other information is anonymous, aggregated or otherwise does not directly identify you.
 We collect the following categories of information: